rtucek/vue-query-builder/docs/configuration.md

 Rules are individual conditions within a group and must be defined as components, adhering to the [v-modle API](https://vuejs.org/v2/guide/components.html#Using-v-model-on-Components).

-Every must have a unique identifier, a display name, the underlying component and optionally an individual value.
+Every rule must have an unique identifier, a display name, the underlying component and optionally an initialization value.

 You may want to wrap an external library with a dedicated component for one of the following
 reasons: